MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/batchingpolicy.md

 ## Overview

-During the ingestion process, Kusto attempts to optimize for throughput by batching small ingress data chunks together as they await ingestion.
+During the ingestion process, Azure Data Explorer attempts to optimize for throughput by batching small ingress data chunks together as they await ingestion.
 This sort of batching reduces the resources consumed by the ingestion process, and doesn't require post-ingestion resources to optimize the small data shards produced by non-batched ingestion.

 There is a downside, however, to doing batching before ingestion, which is the introduction of a forced delay, so that the end-to-end time from requesting the ingestion of data until it's ready for query is larger.

 To allow control of this trade-off, use the [`IngestionBatching`](batching-policy.md) policy.
 This policy is applied to queued ingestion only, and provides the maximum forced delay to allow when batching small blobs together.

 ## Details

-As explained above, there's an optimal size of data to be ingested in bulk.
-Currently that size is about 1 GB of uncompressed data.
-Ingestion that is done in blobs that hold much less data than the optimal size is non-optimal, and so in queued ingestion Kusto will batch such small blobs together.
+When ingesting data in bulk, there's an optimal size, which is about 1 GB of uncompressed data.
+Ingestion that is done in blobs that hold much less data is non-optimal, and so in queued ingestion Azure Data Explorer will batch small blobs together.

 Batches are sealed when the first condition is met: